Contain Your Excitement

 The first victim to suffer your new found enthusiasm for this strange thing called FI will likely be your partner.

 If you’re single, then it might be a close friend or a work colleague.

-I was extremely lucky to have a wife who totally get this and 100% on board without any need for convincing.
+I was extremely lucky to have a wife who totally get this and 100% embraced the idea of financial independence without any need for convincing.
 She has always been careful with her money.

 She’s not as interested in the finer details such as asset allocation or tax legislation, but she still asks questions about how such things can help us achieve FI sooner.
 Once she saw what was possible with FI, for her to accept the how was easy.